zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 * Spoiler Angle; P-Value of 0.3069
 * AWD; P-Value of 0.1852

-It should also be noted that the (Intercept) is also showing non-random amount of variance to the mpg values.
+It should also be noted that the (Intercept) is also showing non-random amount of variance to the mpg values with a **P-Value of 5.08e-08**.
 Per bootcamp text,
- > When an intercept is statistically significant, it means there are other variables and factors that contribute to the variation in quarter-mile time that have not been included in our model.
-These variables may or may not be within our dataset and may  still need to be collected or observed."
+ > **When an intercept is statistically significant, it means there are other variables and factors that contribute to the variation in MPG that have not been included in our model.
+These variables may or may not be within our dataset and may still need to be collected or observed.**

-* Is the slope of the linear model considered to be zero?
-Why or why not?
-* Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+### Multiple R-squared
+The slope of the linear model **IS NOT** considered to be zero.
+This is because of the statistic "Multiple R-Squared" which has a value in this case of **.7149.
+This is a strong reading of the slope moving away from zero toward 1, which indicates that predictive capability of the analysis is strong.

+### Predictive Reliability
+While this linear model does show some strength toward predictability of mpg of MechaCar prototypes, there is still room for improvement.
+While the Multiple R-Squared figure indicates 71% likelihood of predictability, as indicated above, the Intercept indicates that there are additional independent variables not in the data set still left to discover that have impact on MPG.

 ## Summary Statistics on Suspension Coils